 - 1. The general meeting of FAGE International's shareholders determines the allocation of the balance of the annual net profits at the annual general meeting.
 The general meeting of FAGE International's shareholders may decide on the payment of an annual dividend, to transfer the balance to a reserve account, or to carry it forward in accordance with the applicable legal provisions.
 Annual dividends are distributions made to FAGE International's shareholders after the end of a financial year, which are paid out of the amount of the profits at the end of such financial year plus any profits carried forward, less any losses carried forward and sums to be placed to the legal reserve or any other reserve in accordance with the law on commercial companies, 10th August 1915, as amended and restated from time to time or the articles of association of FAGE International.
-In accordance with the Law, except for cases of reductions of subscribed capital, no distributions (including dividends) to shareholders may be made when on the closing date of the last financial year the net assets as set out in the annual accounts are, or following such a distributed under law or by virtue of the articles of association of FAGE International.
-In addition, any distribution made in infringement of this latter rule must be returned by the shareholders who have received it if FAGE International proves that the shareholders knew of the irregularity of the distributions made in their favor or could not, in the circumstances, have been unaware of it. - 2.
-The Board of Directors of FAGE International (the "Board") may distribute interim dividends subject to the following conditions: - a. the Board must prepare interim accounts; - b. the interim accounts must reflect that sufficient profits and other reserves (including share premium) are available for distribution; it being understood that the amount to be distributed may not exceed the profits made since the end of the last financial year for which the annual accounts have been approved, if any,
+In accordance with the Law, except for cases of reductions of subscribed capital, no distributions (including dividends) to shareholders may be made when on the closing date of the last financial year the net assets as set out in the annual accounts are, or following such a distribution would become, lower than the amount of the subscribed capital plus the reserves which may not be distributed under law or by virtue of the articles of association of FAGE International proves that the shareholders knew of the irregularity of the distributions made in their favor or could not, in the circumstances, have been unaware of it. - 2.
+The Board of Directors of FAGE International (the "Board") may distribute interim dividends subject to the following conditions: - a. the Board must prepare interim accounts; - b. the interim accounts must reflect that sufficient profits and other reserves (including share premium) are available for distribution; it being understood that the amount to be distributed may not exceed the profits made since the end of the last financial year for which the annual accounts have been approved, if any, - c. increased by profits carried forward and distributable reserves, and reduced by losses carried forward and sums to be allocated to the legal or a statutory reserve; - d. the decision to distribute interim dividends must be taken by the Board within two (2) months from the date of the interim accounts; and - e. the approved external auditors (réviseur d'entreprises agréé) must prepare a report addressed to the Board which must verify whether the above conditions have been satisfied.